subashvelusamy/SubashSocketAppDemo/README.md

 		node server.js

-Step 2: navigate to  SubashSocketAppDemo\WebApp folder and install the pacakges by using the below command
+Step 2: navigate to  SubashSocketAppDemo\WebApp folder and install the pacakges by using the below command on command prompt

 		npm i